I took the Kalms Night One-A-Night sleep aid for a week in the hope that it would help tame the insomnia and anxiety that had crept back into my life.

 My first impression of the One-A-Night version was that I preferred only having to wash down one tablet.
 Admittedly, it’s twice the size as each of the Kalms Night tablets, but it’s coated with an artificial sweetener and easy enough to swallow.

-Another bonus of it being sugar coated is not getting the strong valerian taste like you do with similar products, like Nytol herbal.
+Another benefit of it being sweet coated is that you don’t get such a strong valerian taste as you do with similar products, like Nytol Herbal.

 During the day